e01010100/angular-material-workshop/steps/STEP_7.md

 *  Use the `*ngIf` template directive to remove the requirement for 'safe navigation' operators in the html template.
 *  Use **ngModel** two-way, data-binding for the `<mat-slide-toggle>` features.

-> Note that we use `fxFlex="80"` so the 1st card fills 80% of the horizontal space.

 ##### File:  `src/app/app.component.html`

 ```html